A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing: Other methods

 are the squares in which we consider the averaged values of the sampled signal $f$ (see for example \cite{CANCV4,CACOVI6}).

-It is well-known that the operators, $S_w$, $w>0$, are approximation operators which are able to pointwise reconstruct, continuous and bounded signals, and to uniformly reconstruct, signals which are uniformly continuous and bounded, as $w \to +\infty$.
-Moreover, the operators $S_w$ can be used also to reconstruct not-necessarily continuous signals, e.g., signals belonging to the $L^p$-spaces, $1 \miu p < +\infty$ (\cite{AV,COVI,MIMMO,carlo,carlo0,BS1,BS2,KS1,KS2,VZ}).

-The function $\chi: \R^n \to \R$, given in \eqref{KANTOROVICH}, is called a {\it kernel} and it satisfies suitable assumptions, that are very typical in this situation, that are the usual conditions assumed by the discrete approximate identities (for more details, see, e.g., \cite{ACDR1}).
+$S_w$, $w>0$, are approximation operators that can pointwise reconstruct continuous and bounded signals, and to uniformly reconstruct signals that are uniformly continuous and boun\-ded, as $w \to +\infty$.
+Moreover, the $S_w$ operator can also be used to reconstruct not-necessarily continuous signals, e.g., signals belonging to the $L^p$-spaces, $1 \leq p < +\infty$ (\cite{AT,AV,COVI,cma,MIMMO,carlo,bbsv,cand,carlo0,BS1,BS2,KS1,KS2,VZ,CS2018,CSV2019}).
+The function $\chi: \mathbb{R}^2 \to \mathbb{R}$, given in \eqref{KANTOROVICH}, is called a {\it kernel} and it satisfies the following suitable assumptions, very typical in this situation, which are the usual conditions assumed by discrete approximate identities (for more details, see, e.g., \cite{ACDR1}).
 Below, we present a list of functions that can be used as kernels in the formula recalled in \eqref{KANTOROVICH}.